-In broad terms, salary is tax deductible in the company, meaning it will save corporation tax at between 19% and 25% depending on the level of the company's profits.
-Salary is then paid to employees after the deduction of income tax and national insurance.
+In broad terms, salary is tax deductible in the company, meaning it will save corporation tax at either 19% or 25% depending on the level of the company's profits.
+Salary is then paid to employees after the deduction of income tax and national insurance contributions.